 2. The Dangers of Labeling a Child as “Spoiled”

 There is a tendency to judge other people’s children’s behavior without fully understanding the complete story in the family dynamic.
 The terms, “overindulge” and “spoiled” can be damaging to a child, so beware of passing judgment.
 However, you do have control and complete knowledge of your own situation.
 You’re aware of your child’s temperament, how he reacts to circumstances, and can successfully develop a plan to be loving but also teach boundaries without giving in to every demand.

 3. How to Prevent Spoiling Your Child

 Give your child the things they need in life to succeed, but resist the urge to buy them everything they want.
-Even if you have the financial means to give them everything they ask for, it does a child good to hear the word “no” every now and then.
-This prepares them to live in a world where they will not expect handouts, nor feel entitled to anything that is not rightfully theirs.
+Even if you have the financial means to give them everything they ask for, it does a child good to hear the word “no” now and then–this prepares them to live in a world where they will not expect handouts, nor feel entitled to anything that isn’t rightfully theirs.